- Duration: 9 Days / 8 Nights

 - Tour Type: Private

-- All transfers in a modern A.C vehicle.
+- All transfers by a private A/C car.

-- Entrance fees to all the sites in the itinerary.
+- Entrance fees to all the sights in the itinerary.

 - All service charges and taxes.

 Day One: Arrival in Egypt – Hotel Check-In – Dinner Cruise

 Your first day will begin when you arrive at Cairo Airport, where staff from “Egypt Fun Tours” will assist you with all of your passport entry requirements, baggage identification, and carry.
 Then, you will be driven to your 5* hotel reservation in a luxury air-conditioned automobile.
 In the evening, you will have a dinner cruise on the magnificent Nile River while seeing a mesmerizing colorful belly dance display with a folklore band that will include the mystical Tannoura spin in line with Egypt’s whirling dervishes heritage.
 Finally, you will be returned to your hotel for the night.

 After breakfast, you will begin your 9-day Cairo & Sharm El Sheik trip by visiting Cairo’s treasures, beginning with: